 If only one person’s name is on the deed of purchase: The owner may sell, rent, sublet, or mortgage the house without needing the authorization of the partner.

-If both of your names are on the deed of purchase: Each of you must continue to pay your share of the fees and mortgage until the situation is resolved.
+If both names are on the deed of purchase: Each of you will need to continue paying your share of the expenses and mortgage until the situation is resolved.
+Here are a few possible options:

 - Selling the property and sharing the value of the property

-- One of you can buy back the other person’s share in the property
+- One of the partners can buy back the other person’s share in the property

-- Addressing the court and abiding by the judgment rendered.
-The judge will order:
+- Address the court and follow the court’s decision.
+The judge may order:

 - Partition (division)